 For more complicated plug-ins than the ones we've been looking at so far, it can be useful to prompt the user for various settings and options.
-This may be achieved by using ManuScript's simple built-in dialog editor (which unfortunately is only available in the Windows version of Sibelius).
-Dialogs can be created in the same way as methods and data variables in the plug-in editor - just select Dialogs, and click Add.
+This may be achieved by using ManuScript's simple built-in dialog editor.
+Dialogs can be created in the same way as methods and data variables in the plug-in editor.